 Being a lover of pumpkin, I’m super happy to see that pumpkin muffins won’t be left out of March Muffin Madness!
 Today we have Mary of Gluten Free Spinner sharing her superb gluten-free Pumpkin Sunrise Muffins.
 Or gluten-free Pumpkin Sunrise Bread.
 I’m not just “blowing smoke” when I call this recipe superb … I’ll tell you more in a moment.

-Enjoy learning more about Mary and her Pumpkin Sunrise Muffins (or Pumpkin Sunrise Bread, if you prefer) and see the whole line-up of bloggers, blogs, and muffin recipes here.
+Enjoy learning more about Mary and her gluten-free Pumpkin Sunrise Muffins (or gluten-free Pumpkin Sunrise Bread, if you prefer) and see the whole line-up of bloggers, blogs, and muffin recipes here.

 When Mary learned she was gluten intolerant in 2009, she was determined to continue living her passion for cooking and entertaining.
 She dedicated her time to learning and discovering the new lifestyle her health demanded and created her blog, Gluten Free Spinner.
 Mary’s motto became “don’t miss it, make it!” and she shares each recipe with a vivid photo and a spin of her life through the eye of her lens and love of photography.
 Her favorite pastime is enjoying time with her husband, children, family, and friends gathering in her home with a spread of great food and wine, sharing music, laughter, and the simple pleasure of being together.